instinctual/flame-directorytools/README.md

 ## What

-DirectoryTools is a Python script for **Autodesk Flame 2020 and above** that adds a context menu to the MediaHub letting you TAR or ZIP directories from within the Flame file browser.
+DirectoryTools is a Python script for **Autodesk Flame 2020 and above** that adds a context menu to the MediaHub letting you TAR directories from within the Flame file browser.
+This version is modified by Instinctual to submit the TAR process to a Backburner queue for processing by Backburner Servers.

 ## Installing